nileshdeep/FirstProject/README.md

 # FirstProject
-This us my first project on Git.
+This is my first project on Git.
+I am using Github Account.